spacecat56/Ged2Reg/README.md

 # To Build or Not to Build
 The latest developer build and documentation are available for download here as a release.

 Ged2Reg is developed with Visual Studio 2019.
-To build it yourself, open the solution file in the project root direction with Visual Studio 2019 or later, and Build / Rebuild all.
+To build it yourself, open the Ged2Reg solution file in the project root directory with Visual Studio 2019 or later, and Build / Rebuild all.

 # Architecture
 ![block diagram](ged2reg_arch.png)